conda/conda/docs/source/install/central.rst

   channels:
     - admin

-Because ``allow_other_channels`` is false and the channel ‘defaults’ are not explicitly specified, users are disallowed from downloading packages from the default channels.
+Because ``allow_other_channels`` is false and the channel 'defaults' are not explicitly specified, users are disallowed from downloading packages from the default channels.
 We will check this in the next step.

 Note: The admin channel can also be expressed as https://conda.anaconda.org/admin/

 **User configuration file**

-Let’s check to see where the user’s conda install is located:
+Let's check to see where the user's conda install is located:

 .. code-block:: bash